-The unemployment rate has spiked.
-It is now at 13.1%, the highest rate in 80 years.
-According to the US Department of Labor, 42 million people have filed for unemployment claims since the middle of March.
+In fact, the unemployment rate has spiked to 13.1%, the highest rate in 80 years.
+According to the US Department of Labor, 42 million people have filed unemployment claims since mid-March.

-While franchisors may be running a business as usual, they know that many new franchise candidates are afraid to start a business now.
-They have been offering incentives to new franchisees.
-These perks will expire soon and include extending the due date to open a new location.
+While franchisors may be running a business, as usual, they know that many new franchise candidates are afraid to start a business during a pandemic crisis.
+One way to face this issue is by offering incentives to new franchisees.

 Because of the uncertainty in the economy, many think that this is a terrible time to start a business.
 I disagree.
 Acclaimed economist Benjamin Graham said to “buy when most people, including experts, are pessimistic and sell when they are actively optimistic.”